 Here’s a list of the most common knee ligament injuries:

-- Anterior cruciate ligament (ACL) injury – The ACL is a ligament deep inside the knee that connects your femur to your tibia.
-This ligament can be strained or torn when you stop or pivot suddenly during a run.
-Impact from a tackle can also cause ACL injury.
+- Anterior cruciate ligament (ACL) injury: The anterior cruciate ligament (ACL) is a ligament deep inside the knee that connects your femur to your tibia; this ligament can be strained or torn when you stop or pivot suddenly during a run, and impact from a tackle can also cause ACL injury

-- Posterior cruciate ligament (PCL) injury – Crosses with the ACL to provide internal knee support.
-The PCL can be damaged from knee twisting or impact injuries to the front of the knee or shinbone.
+- Posterior cruciate ligament (PCL) injury: Crosses with the ACL to provide internal knee support; the posterior cruciate ligament (PCL) can be damaged from knee twisting or impact injuries to the front of the knee or shinbone

 Knee ligament injury symptoms can vary from mild to severe pain, swelling and knee instability.
 Much like fractures, the severity of the ligament injury determines the treatment.
 For very severe tears, surgery may be required.
 Also, highly competitive athletes may request surgery to regain the maximum function possible.

 The menisci are two C-shaped wedges in each knee that can deteriorate over time.
-This may happen with arthritis which can also lead to meniscus tear.
+This may happen with arthritis, which can also lead to a meniscus tear.
 Any knee injury may result in a traumatic tear.
-Some symptoms of meniscus tear are pain, locking, stiffness and joint instability.
+Some symptoms of a meniscus tear are pain, locking, stiffness and joint instability.

 Knee Tendon Tear and Tendonitis

-Twelve muscles surround and attach to the bones via tendons around the knee.
+There are 12 muscles that surround and attach to the bones via tendons around the knee.
 Any injury to the knee could result in a tendon strain or tear.
-Falls, jumping or impact are the most common causes of knee tendon injury.
+Falls, jumping or impacts are the most common causes of knee tendon injury.
 Tendon injury treatment depends on the severity and symptoms.
 For instance, a complete tear may require stitching the tendon to the bone to restore normal knee function.

 Treatment of bursitis includes rest, ice and anti-inflammatory medications.
 If an infection is present, you’ll need antibiotics.

-- Osteoarthritis – Arthritis of age or wear and tear.
-Leading cause of knee pain for those over 50 years old.
-Causes stiffness, pain and swelling.
+- Osteoarthritis: Arthritis of age or wear and tear and is the leading cause of knee pain for those over 50 years old; causes stiffness, pain and swelling

-- Psoriatic arthritis – Usually starts with a skin rash first (psoriasis).
-Up to 10-30 percent of those who have psoriasis will develop psoriatic arthritis.
+- Psoriatic arthritis: Usually starts with a skin rash first (psoriasis); up to 30 percent of those who have psoriasis will develop psoriatic arthritis

 Knee Joint Infection

-Sometimes the knee joint can get infected with a bacteria, virus or fungi.
+Sometimes, the knee joint can get infected with a bacteria, virus or fungi.
 This condition is called septic arthritis, and it’s more common in young children or older adults.
-Also, people who have a weakened immune system (due to HIV, cancer, diabetes, drug use, etc.) are more likely to get septic arthritis.
+Also, people who have a weakened immune system, due to HIV, cancer, diabetes, drug use, or other issues, are more likely to get septic arthritis.
 The symptoms of septic arthritis are joint pain, swelling and fever.